 James Connell III, lawyer for 9/11 accused Ammar al-Baluchi, had this to say today:

 Today your correspondent returns to Fort Meade, to take in CCTV-broadcasted, pre-trial hearings in the military commission case of United States v.
 Al-Nashiri.
 The hearing gets underway at Guantanamo at 0900.
 As always, we'll post dispatches on the day's events, in our "Events Coverage" section.
-You'll find links to those posts below, too.

 I am thumbing through the long-awaited and seemingly split ruling, which opens as follows:

 Such was the exceedingly unshocking result of this morning's exceedingly brief detention hearing in the criminal case against Ahmed Abu Khattala.

 In his remarks, prosecutor Michael DiLorenzo essentially summarized his side's written filing.
 It had put forth various reasons why, under the Bail Reform Act, no conditions of release would ensure the public safety in advance of Abu Khattala's trial.